First direct detection of an RR Lyrae star conclusively associated with an intermediate-age cluster: Introduction

 Recent studies are defying the canonical notion that RRLs are tracers of exclusively old and metal-poor populations \citep[e.g.][]{CatelanSmith2015,Smith1995}.
 In the first large scale study of RRL kinematics in the MW using \Gaia\ DR2 \citep{GaiaCol_2018_DR2_survey}, \citet{Iorio2021} found a significant population of metal-rich RRLs ($\FeH\gtrsim -0.5$ up to nearly solar) with kinematics resembling thin disc populations 2--5~Gyrs-old, much colder and faster-rotating than observed for disc populations at $>10$~Gyrs, the age expected for canonical RRL.
 Nearly simultaneously, in an independent study, \citet{Sarbadhicary_2021} concluded that almost half ($51\%$) the RRLs in the Large Magellanic Cloud (LMC) are associated to intermediate-age populations with ages from $1.2$ to 8 Gyrs.
 Their study was based on the Delay Time Distribution (DTD) of RRLs, a measure of the number of objects per unit (initial) mass formed after a burst of star formation, inferred from the spatial distribution of RRLs and a map of the stellar age distribution across the LMC.
 Both studies, based on completely independent data and methods, pointed at the existence of intermediate-age populations of RRLs only a few Gyrs old, much younger --and in the case of the MW, also more metal-rich-- than could be explained by canonical stellar evolution models.
 More recent studies of the kinematics of RRLs in the Galactic disc's warp \citep{CabreraGadea2025} and of the correlation of the kinematics of RRL and Mira stars of different ages determined via the Mira's period-age relation \citep{Zhang2025} have further supported the kinematical intermediate age of thin disc RRLs found by \citet{Iorio2021}.

-Although these studies strongly support the existence of intermediate-age RRL stars, their conclusions rely on indirect age estimates and/or statistical inferences about the expected fraction of such stars. {This highlights the need for a direct and unambiguous identification of individual RRLs associated with an intermediate-age cluster, where the age association is unequivocal.
-Such objects will provide key constraints to the evolutionary channels that are being proposed to explain the existence of these objects, e.g. by stellar population synthesis models including binary evolution with mass transfer \citep{Karczmarek2017,Bobrick2024}.}
+Although these studies strongly support the existence of intermediate-age RRL stars, their conclusions rely on indirect age estimates and/or statistical inferences about the expected fraction of such stars.
+The only RRL so far identified as a `young' object is the bulge field star OGLE-BLG-RRLYR-02792 found by \citet{Pietrzynski2012}, and is also one of only two RRL robustly confirmed to be part of a binary system \citep{Hajdu2021}.
+The star has a current mass of 0.26~$M_\odot$ and is found to be 5.4~Gyrs old based on binary evolution models \citep{Pietrzynski2012,Smolec2013}. \citet{Pietrzynski2012} show this mass is too low for the star to be undergoing core He-burning, calling it an RRL impostor and the prototype of a new `Binary Evolution Pulsator' class.
+These precedents highlight the need for a direct and unambiguous identification of individual RRLs associated with an intermediate-age cluster, where the age association is unequivocal and the non-variable population of the cluster can serve as a benchmark for atmospheric abundances to be compared against.
+Such objects will provide key constraints to the evolutionary channels that are being proposed to explain the existence of these `young' RRL, e.g. by stellar population synthesis models including binary evolution with mass transfer \citep{Karczmarek2017,Bobrick2024} or by single stellar evolution with increased mass loss \citep{Bono1997a,Bono1997b}.

 In \citet{CuevasOtahola2025} we conducted a search for RRLs associated to intermediate-age clusters in the Magellanic Clouds (MCs), in an attempt to find direct evidence confirming the existence of these stars at such early ages.
 The search yielded 23 RRL possible members in 10 clusters with ages from 2 to 8 Gyrs.
 Given how distant the clusters are, the current precision of \Gaia~DR3 proper motions is not yet enough to offer conclusive kinematic memberships and about half the RRL are expected to be field contaminants from the MC's population, awaiting spectroscopic follow-up for radial velocities to confirm their memberships to the clusters.